minerva-ml/open-solution-value-prediction/README.md

 This is an open solution to the [Santander Value Prediction Challenge](https://www.kaggle.com/c/santander-value-prediction-challenge).

 ## The purpose of the Open Solution

 We are building entirely open solution to this competition.
 Specifically:
 1. Check **live preview of our work** on public projects page: [Santander Value Prediction Challenge](https://app.neptune.ml/neptune-ml/Santander-Value-Prediction-Challenge).
 1. Source code and [issues](https://github.com/minerva-ml/open-solution-value-prediction/issues) are publicly available.

-Rules are simple:
+### Our rules:
 1. Clean code and extensible solution leads to the reproducible experimentations and better control over the improvements.
 1. Open solution should establish solid benchmark and give good base for your custom ideas and experiments.

 ## Disclaimer
-In this open source solution you will find references to the neptune.ml.
+In this open source solution you will find references to the [neptune.ml](https://neptune.ml).
 It is free platform for community Users, which we use daily to keep track of our experiments.
 Please note that using neptune.ml is not necessary to proceed with this solution.
 You may run it as plain Python script :wink:.

 ## Installation
 ### Fast Track